Sign Up For Specials & Exclusive Discounts

 This article will help you to identify what type of lawn you have.
 You might be wondering if it’s important...

-An automated lawn sprinkler system can be an instant game changer for homeowners.
-Modern lawn irrigation systems target a certain area of a yard by delivering only the precise amount of hydration based on factors such as humidity and rainfall.
-If you really want to save dollars and minutes, digitize your lawn irrigation with our wide selection of timers and WiFi-integrated controllers that only activate at optimal times to conserve water thereby reducing utility bills over time.
+There are plenty of ways to update your irrigation setup, but for most homeowners, an automated lawn sprinkler system will be an instant game-changer.
+Modern lawn irrigation systems target a certain area of a yard by delivering only the precise amount of water based on factors such as humidity and rainfall.
+If you really want to save dollars and minutes, digitize your lawn irrigation with our wide selection of timers and WiFi-integrated controllers.
+By activating your sprinklers at optimal times, your system will conserve water, reducing utility bills over time.

 Lawn irrigation systems should typically be installed 6 to 12 inches below the surface.
 This depth protects the pipes from damage due to lawn maintenance activities and extreme temperature fluctuations, while ensuring efficient water delivery.
 Always follow local guidelines and consider professional advice for optimal results.

 Yes, many lawn irrigation supplies are designed for DIY installation.
+Installing your own sprinkler system will help you save money on labor while allowing you to customize every aspect of the setup.
 However, for best results, follow the manufacturer's guidelines and consider professional advice for system layout and water pressure requirements.
 Always make sure to check in with local building codes and utilities for regulations.